bbruno5/node-hikvision-api/README.md

 // Switch Camera to Night Profile hikvision.nightProfile()

+// Gets last plate leiture from camera (This method returns only the last plate issued by the camera and it is not realtime.
+To get plates in real time see in example above) hikvision.getPlates(options)

 // Issue hikvision RAW PTZ Command (See API Manual in GitHub Wiki) hikvision.ptzCommand(cmd,arg1,arg2,arg3,arg4)